metabase/metabase/docs/administration-guide/04-managing-users.md

 ### Deleting an account

-Metabase does not support account deletion.

-The deactivation process protects the user’s activity (questions, dashboards, and collections) from disappearing when you want to revoke an account's access.
+Metabase doesn't explicitly support account deletion.
+Instead, Metabase deactivates accounts so people can't log in to them, while it preserves any questions, models, dashboards, and other items created by those accounts.

 If you want to delete an account because the account information was set up incorrectly, you can [deactivate](#deactivating-an-account) the old account and create a new one instead.

-1. Change the user name and email of the old account.
+1. Change the name and email associated with the old account.
 2. Deactivate the old account.
-3. Create a new account with the correct user information.
+3. Create a new account with the person's correct information.

 ### Editing an account